Ames-hub/Ames-hub/README.md

 ![profile](https://discord.c99.nl/widget/theme-4/913574723475083274.png) <br />
 Contact me on Discord if you wanna Talk!

-- I am a beginner python developer
+- I am a Intermediate python developer
 - I am currently wanting to learn HTML and CSS
   Learnt a little making this readme.md as well :D
 - I am a Member of the Rose Bloom Organisation